MicrosoftDocs/entra-powershell-docs/docs/conceptual/how-to-grant-revoke-api-permissions.md

 <!-- start the grant-delegated-permissions zone -->
 ::: zone pivot="grant-delegated-permissions"

 In this article, you learn how to grant and revoke delegated permissions that are exposed by an API to an app.
-Delegated permissions, also called scopes or OAuth2 permissions, allow an app to call an API on behalf of a signed-in user.
+Delegated permissions, also called scopes, or OAuth2 permissions, allow an app to call an API on behalf of a signed-in user.

 ## Prerequisites